mmaceira/multi-model-intent-classifier/scripts/demos/README.md

 ### Models Not Found
 - Ensure you've run the training pipeline: `python scripts/pipeline/run_all.py`
-- Check that the model directory path in the demo matches your `config.yaml` settings
+- Check that the model directory path in the demo matches your config file settings
 - Verify models exist in `output/{run_name}/models/`

 ### FAISS Index Not Found
 - Run the embeddings pipeline step: `python scripts/pipeline/02_build_embeddings.py`
-- Check that embeddings directory path matches your `config.yaml` settings
+- Check that embeddings directory path matches your config file settings
 - Verify index files exist in `output/{run_name}/embeddings/sbert/` or `output/{run_name}/embeddings/openai/`

 ### LLM Errors (Trend Analyzer)
 - For Ollama: Ensure `ollama serve` is running and models are pulled (e.g., `ollama pull llama3.1:8b`)
 - For OpenAI: Set `OPENAI_API_KEY` environment variable
-- Check that the LLM model name in `config.yaml` matches your available models
+- Check that the LLM model name in your config file matches your available models

 ## Notes